Particulate matter: Shape

-Composition, quantity and duration are important
+Composition, quantity, and duration

 Composition of particles can vary greatly depending on their sources and how they are produced.
-For example, dust emitted from the burning of living and dead vegetation would be different from those emitted from the burning of joss paper or construction wastes.
+For example, dust emitted from the burning of vegetation would be different from those emitted from the burning of incense paper or construction waste.
 Particles emitted from fuel combustion are not the same as those emitted from waste combustion.
 The particulate matter generated from the fire of a recycling yard or a ship full of scrap metal may contain more toxic substances than other types of burning.

-Different types of building refurbishment activities produce different kinds of dust too.
+Different types of building activities produce different kinds of dust too.
 The composition of PM generated from cutting or mixing concrete made with Portland Cement would be different from those generated from cutting or mixing concrete made with different types of slag (e.g. GGBFS, EAF slag), fly ash or even EAF dust (EAFD), while EFAD, slag and fly ash are likely to be more toxic as they contain heavy metals.
-Besides slag cement that is sold as an environmental friendly product, fake (adulterated) cement, where different types of slag, fly ash or other unknown substances are added, is also very common in some places due to the much lower production cost.
+Besides slag cement that is sold and used as an environmental friendly product, fake (adulterated) cement, where different types of slag, fly ash or other unknown substances are added, is also very common in some places due to the much lower production cost.
 To address to the quality and toxicity problems, some places are starting to ban the use of EAF slag in cement used in buildings.
-Composition of welding fumes varies a lot as well and it depends on the metals in the material being welded, the composition of the coatings, electrode, etc, and hence a lot of health problems can be resulted from the different types of toxic emissions.
+Composition of welding fumes varies a lot as well and it depends on the metals in the material being welded, the composition of the coatings, electrode, etc., and hence a lot of health problems (e.g., lead poisoning, metal Fume Fever, cancers, nausea, irritation, kidney and liver damage, central nervous system problems, asthma, pneumonia, etc.) can be resulted from the different types of toxic emissions.

+Studies have found that blood lead levels of people in China are highly correlated to ambient PM_{2.5} concentration as well as top soil lead content, indicating that air and soil (e.g., by the inhalation of resuspended soil particles, consuming of contaminated crops or water, etc.) are important sources of lead exposure.

 Besides composition, quantity and duration of exposure are also important, since they would affect the triggering and severity of a disease.
 Particles that get into indoor would directly affect indoor air quality.
-Possible secondary contaminations like what happened in third-hand smoke are also of concern.
+Possible secondary contamination, similar to third-hand smoke, is also of concern.

-In a nutshell, while background concentration is important, only "improvement in air quality" or "decrease in ambient concentration of PM" do not necessarily mean better health.
-The health impact mainly depends on the toxicity (or source) of the particulate matter a person is exposed to, the amount he is exposed to and for how long, and also the size, shape and solubility of the PM.

 Since construction and refurbishment projects are prominent sources of particulate matter, it implicates that such projects, which are very common in some places, should be avoided in health facilities that already commenced and under operation as far as possible.
 For inevitable projects, better plannings and mitigation measures regarding PM emission should be introduced.
-Use of power tools, heavy equipments, diesel fuels and potentially toxic building materials (e.g. concrete and solder) should be strictly monitored to ensure that patients who are there seeking for disease treatments or chances to survive are not adversely affected.
+Use of power tools, heavy equipments, diesel fuels and potentially toxic building materials (e.g. concrete, metals, solder, paint, etc.) should be strictly monitored to ensure that patients who are there seeking for disease treatments or chances to survive are not adversely affected.